zth/rescript-relay/rescript-relay-documentation/docs/making-queries.md

 ### `fetch`

-Sometimes you just need the query data outside of React. `fetch` lets you make the query and get the data back in a promise.
+Sometimes you just need the query data outside of React. `fetch` lets you make the query and get the data back in a callback.

 Using it looks something like this: